 - Not Approved - According to TCPS Article 6.18 on Reconsideration and Appeals, "Researchers have the right to request, and Research Ethics Boards have an obligation to provide, reconsideration of decisions affecting a research project."

 When the investigators and the BREB cannot reach agreement on a decision of the Board, you can request the UBC Research Ethics Appeal Board to review the BREB decision.
 TCPS Article 6.18 on Appeals states: "If a disagreement between the researcher and the REB cannot be resolved through reconsideration, the researcher shall have the option of appealing the REB decisions through the established appeal mechanism".
-Requests for appeal should be directed to the Office of the V.P Research.
-See Policy 89.
+Requests for appeal should be directed to the Office of the Vice President Research and Innovation.
+See Policy LR9.

 a) UBC Faculty